This post reviews the benefits of putting your marriage first and why Aeysha and Stephen Curry put their marriage first.

 How their kids come before everyone else, including the companion you chose to spend your life with long before the kids came.

-I know people mean well when they say these things, but it’s honestly a bummer.
+I know people mean well when saying these things, but it’s a bummer.

 Ayesha and Stephen Curry follow no such philosophy.

-They have three kids, have been together for 19 years, and married for 11, happily!
+They have three kids, have been together for 19 years, and have been married for 11, happily!

 Yep, you read that right.